Meet the Farmers

 Burning out after starting a youth-led climate justice organization and working in the sustainability nonprofit world led them right to farming.
 It just felt right: reconnecting with the land in this way, beginning this lineage-healing work, while also finding solace and reprieve through steady movement and the land loving them back.
 Building local climate resilience through this meaningful work has felt not only impactful but extremely joyful.
 After growing on Cayuga (Ithaca, NY) and Lenapehoking (Philadelphia, PA) lands, they are eager to join the Rock Steady team to deepen their technical, operational, and mechanical knowledge of farming.
 They are also yearning to build care communities and webs with fellow growers who are giving so deeply to community while struggling with invisible disability, chronic illness, and pain - something so prevalent in the QTPOC community.
 Outside of farming, they are reading books that are too serious, admiring their handsome polydactyl cat, Juice Box, laying in the sun, embroidering, exploring their taurus/gemini/scorpio feelings, tending to their house plant children, or playing Bananagrams.

-AD KIM (THEY/them)
+AD KIM (THEY/THEM)

-SEASONAL FARM TEAM MEMBER
+FARM TEAM MEMBER

-SEASONAL FARM TEAM MEMBER
+FARM TEAM MEMBER

-SG (THEY/She)
+SG (THEY/SHE)

 SG has been working on farms since 2008, getting their start in farming at a cherry farm in Northern Michigan, their home state.
 SG got their bachelor's degree in environmental studies at the University of Michigan and then moved to the Northeast and continued their career in farming.